LinaAoyama/linaaoyama.github.io/content/research.md

 Ecological Site Description and Ecosystem Services
 </h3>
 How do we manage for multiple ecosystem services?
-We found that the Ecological Site Description framework developed primarily to manage forage on heterogeneous rangeland landscapes has potential to be useful for managing other resources such as plant biodiversity and soil carbon at a ranch-level.
+We found that the Ecological Site Description framework developed primarily to manage forage on heterogeneous rangeland landscapes has potential to be useful for managing other resources such as plant biodiversity and soil carbon at the ranch scale.
 Read more on <a target="_blank" href="https://doi.org/10.1016/j.rala.2020.05.002">plant diversity</a>
 and <a target="_blank" href="https://doi.org/10.1111/rec.13353">soil carbon</a>.
 </div>